-The Hertfordshire Growth Hub consists of local public and private sector partnerships led by the Hertfordshire Local Enterprise Partnership (LEP) with Exemplas Holdings Limited contracted to undertake the data processing of personal data on behalf of the Hertfordshire LEP.
-The Exemplas Privacy Notice (Notice) below gives you further information about the way Exemplas Holdings Limited collect and use personal data about you (which is known as “personal data” under data protection legislation).
+The Exemplas Privacy Notice (Notice) below gives you further information about the way Exemplas collects and uses personal information about you (which is known as “personal data” under data protection legislation).

 We are committed to protecting your personal data and right to privacy.
 We will always keep your personal data safe and comply with applicable data protection legislation in place from time to time.

 Our data protection policy

 The Exemplas Group understands the importance of protecting personal data and is committed to complying with the General Data Protection Regulation 2016/679 (GDPR).
 We are committed to fostering a culture of transparency and accountability by demonstrating compliance with the principles set out in the Regulation – as laid out in our data protection policy (available to you when you request this by email from our Data Protection Officer).
 This privacy notice lets you know what happens to any personal data that you give to us, or any that we may collect from or about you.

 When we ask you for personal data, we will:

 • tell you why we need it

 • only ask for relevant information